microsoft/vscode-docs/docs/getstarted/settings.md

   "editor.formatOnType": false,

   // Controls if the editor should automatically format the pasted content.
 A formatter must be available and the formatter should be able to format a range in a document.
-  "editor.formatOnPaste": false,
+  "editor.formatOnPaste": true,

   // Controls if suggestions should automatically show up when typing trigger characters "editor.suggestOnTriggerCharacters": true,

   // Controls if suggestions should be accepted on 'Enter' - in addition to 'Tab'.
 Helps to avoid ambiguity between inserting new lines or accepting suggestions.
+The value 'smart' means only accept a suggestion with Enter when it makes a textual change
-  "editor.acceptSuggestionOnEnter": true,
+  "editor.acceptSuggestionOnEnter": "on",

   // Controls if suggestions should be accepted on commit characters.
 For instance in JavaScript the semi-colon (';') can be a commit character that accepts a suggestion and types that character.
   "editor.acceptSuggestionOnCommitCharacter": true,

   // Controls whether snippets are shown with other suggestions and how they are sorted.
-  "editor.snippetSuggestions": "bottom",
+  "editor.snippetSuggestions": "inline",

   // Controls whether copying without a selection copies the current line.
   "editor.emptySelectionClipboard": true,